glmck13/PBX-My-Home/Clients.md

 Click “Reboot”.
 After the ATA comes back on line dial *60# on your phone handset.
 If all goes well you’ll be connected to the "current time" application on your FreePBX server!

+### Note
+If you want to connect the Grandstream to Flowroute directly, you can follow the instructions above using your supplied Flowroute SIP credentials with one notable exception.
+The "SIP User ID" must be set to your 10 digit phone number in order that this will be passed along as the caller ID in outgoing calls.
+Flowroute specifically mentions this in their [Generic PBX or phone setup guide](https://support.flowroute.com/293702-Generic-PBX-or-phone-setup-guide).
+You may also need to set the "Name" field to your DID as well.
+And while you're at it, set the "Dial Plan Prefix" to "1" on the Granstream so you don't have to add this digit on every call.

 ## Configure softphone on Windows/Linux
 I’ve had excellent success using the [Linphone SIP client from Belledonne Communications](https://www.linphone.org/).
 It supports both audio and video calling, and has lots of features, but we’ll just configure the basics for now.